Monitoring-Mtl/Frontend/.github/pull_request_template.md

 ### 📸 Screenshots (optional)

 If you made UI changes, what are the before and after?
-Si tu as fait un changement à l'interface, quel est le avant après?
+Si tu as fait un changement à l'interface graphique, quel est le avant et le après?